nikhilanil87/pyano/README.md

 # **Pyano — A Virtual Piano with Recording, Playback & Shortcuts**

-**Pyano** is a Python-based virtual piano built using **Pygame** and **Pydub**.
+Pyano is a Python-based virtual piano built using python.
+You can play piano notes from your keyboard.
-It lets you play notes from your keyboard, record sessions, assign custom shortcuts, and replay your compositions seamlessly.
+Play notes from your keyboard, record sessions, assign custom shortcuts, and replay your compositions.
 <img width="1396" height="478" alt="image" src="https://github.com/user-attachments/assets/cf648bde-e5f8-463c-aece-d1b781a3aafe" />

 ---

 ## **Features**

-**Interactive Piano Interface** – Play realistic piano notes directly from your keyboard.
-**Recording & Exporting** – Record your performances and export them as `.wav` files.
+* **Recording & Exporting** – Record your performances and export them as `.wav` files.
-**Shortcut Mappings** – Assign any key to instantly replay saved recordings.
+* **Shortcut Mappings** – Assign any key to replay saved recordings in a session.
-**Layered Playback** – Overlay multiple recordings for rich, blended sound.
+* **Layered Playback** – It's possible to overlay multiple recordings.
-**Graphical Interface** – Real-time visual feedback on pressed keys.
+* **Graphical Interface** – Real-time visual feedback on pressed keys.
-**Octave Shifting** – Move between octaves using arrow keys.
+* **Octave Shifting** – Move between octaves using arrow keys.
-**Threaded Saving** – Recordings are saved in a background thread for smooth performance.

 ---